Destination NSW is a statutory authority and is governed by an independent chairman and a Board of Management.

 Mark was appointed Director-General of the Department of Trade and Investment, Regional Infrastructure and Services on 1 June 2011.
 Prior to this, Mark was Secretary and Chief Executive of the Commonwealth Department of Innovation, Industry, Science and Research.
 He was appointed to this position on 3 December 2007.
 Preceding these appointments Mark was Secretary for the former Department of Industry, Tourism and Resources from January 2002, and Chief Executive of the Australian Chamber of Commerce and Industry, Australia’s leading business representative organisation.
 Earlier experiences involved heading up the Retailers Council of Australia and the Retail Traders Association of NSW, prior to that he was with the Australian Chamber of Manufacturers, the Chamber of Manufacturers - NSW, and the Australian Medical Association.
 Mark has held a wide range of Directorships and was appointed as an Officer of the Order of Australia in 2007.

 Sandra Chipchase is the CEO of Destination NSW.
 Ms Chipchase has had an outstanding career in international and domestic tourism and business events marketing, major events acquisition and management, sponsorship, business and asset management.
-Her current roles include: Board Member, Visitor Economy Taskforce, Board Member, Business Events Sydney, and Steering Committee Member, Sydney International Convention, Exhibition and Entertainment Centre Precinct.
-She also sits ex-officio on the NSW Crown Holiday Parks Trust, the Gap Bluff EOI Panel and the Goat Island Expression of Interest Steering Committee.
+Her current roles include: Board Member - Visitor Economy Taskforce, Board Member - Business Events Sydney, and Steering Committee Member for the Sydney International Convention, Exhibition and Entertainment Centre Precinct.

-Ms Chipchase was previously the Chief Executive Officer of the Melbourne Convention and Visitors Bureau, President, Australian Association of Convention Bureaux (AACB), President - BestCities Global Alliance, Member - Tourism and Transport Forum Advisory Board, Board Member - Business Events Council of Australia (BECA), Member - Federal Government’s Business Events Strategy Implementation Group and Member - Federal Government’s Brand Australia Advisory Board.
+Ms Chipchase was previously the Chief Executive Officer of the Melbourne Convention and Visitors Bureau, President - Australian Association of Convention Bureaux (AACB), President - BestCities Global Alliance, Member - Tourism and Transport Forum Advisory Board, Board Member - Business Events Council of Australia (BECA), Member - Federal Government’s Business Events Strategy Implementation Group, Member - Federal Government’s Brand Australia Advisory Board and Member of the NSW Crown Holiday Parks Trust.
 Her previous roles include: Executive Director - Australia Pavilion - World EXPO 2000, Executive Director - Sydney Harbour Foreshore Authority, GM Marketing – Sydney Convention and Visitors Bureau and she held senior management roles with Australian Tourist Commission/Tourism Australia in Frankfurt, Chicago and New York.